 Back in 2012, Clarence House described the jewellery as part of “Her Royal Highness’ private collection.”

 It’s unclear what shoes Kate wore to the function, with most newspapers reporting that Kate wore “four-inch satin heels”.
-You can see from the photo above that Kate’s shoes appear to be gold and perhaps cream.
+You can see from the photo above that Kate’s shoes appear to be gold.